floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 SQLite is also not misunderstood really.
 It works great for his use cases because (again) he's building one off apps that run on a single node web server.
 You don't need a distributed database for that and that's why SQLite works for what he's suggesting.
 That said, most people don't have this requirement.
 Most companies seperate frontend and backend teams and they also need to be able to load or update a database without touching the web frontend.
 None of this is "misunderstood" it's just guaging the cost/benefit of using one tech against another.

 ## Remote Work

+This is only tangential to Makebook, but I do not believe remote work is the panacea that Levels makes it out to be.
+Yes, if you're a Software Developer/office job employee, feel free to move and leverage your flexibility.
+The problem is, we can't *all* live this way and pretending we can is ridiculous.

+The local coffee shops and neighborhoods that Levels is [so eager to find](https://hoodmaps.com/new-york-city-neighborhood-map) can only exist because somebody has put down roots in a community.
+They've invested time and energy and sacrificed to make the community livable and unique.
+Remote workers will certainly benefit these communities with their money, but the local diner owner can't up and go remote work.
+And you wouldn't come and work there if it's just a generic strip mall of Starbucks and Wal-Marts.

+The point is - somebody is sacrificing for you to be able to live the way you want to.
+And that's fine, we make trade-offs all the time, but we shouldn't pretend that everybody working remotely will result in better communities.
+It'll probably strip local communities of people with the time, money, and flexibility to really dedicate to improving their communities.

+If you do become a steady earner with Makebook, I'd recommend you pick a place to live that you love and stay there.
+Work on improving it steadily each day and invest in the people that live there.
+If you wan't to travel, go on vacation regularly.
+It's not as glamorous as being a "digital nomad" but you'll probably be better off for it.